Arthur Potts Dawson

 His 2009 restaurant project was an organic ‘pop-up’ called Mrs Paisley’s Lashings, with all profits going to organic education projects in schools around London.

-He was also behind 'The People’s Supermarket' which is a not-for-profit co-operative social enterprise, opened in June 2010 and the subject of a 4 part Channel 4 documentary in 2011.
-It is a unique business model, with its member/owners working voluntarily.
+Many will remember Arthur as the inspiration behind ‘The People’s Supermarket’ https://www.thepeoplessupermarket.org/ which is a not-for-profit co-operative social enterprise, opened in June 2010.
+The subject of a 4 part Channel 4 documentary in 2011 it has a unique business model, with its member/owners working voluntarily.
 The aim is to keep costs low and good food cheap.

 ‘The People’s Kitchen’, within the supermarket, is also producing delicious food for sale in the supermarket.

 Arthur has made numerous other TV appearances and was a regular guest chef on ‘Saturday Cooks’.
 He also wrote for the Guardian food/travel section and has worked on three shows for BBC Radio 4’s food programme.

 He now spends much of his time travelling the world looking at all aspects of food sustainability, helping implement programmes to help struggling.
 And in some cases helping starving communities become self-sufficient.